static-frame/static-frame/doc/source/articles/ftyping.md

 ```

 Now decorated with ``@CallGuard.check``, if the function above is called with an unlabelled ``Frame`` of two columns of ``np.float64``, a ``ClinicError`` exception will be raised, illustrating that, where three columns were expected, two were provided, and where string column labels were expected, integer labels were provided.
+(To issue warnings instead of raising exceptions, use the ``@CallGuard.warn`` decorator.)

 <!-- f = Frame(np.random.rand(20).reshape(10,2)) -->